destinmoulton/cagen/README.md

 ```

 ### License
 ***
-CAGEN is released under the MIT license.
+WolfCage is released under the MIT license.